GLOBAL MARKETS-Stocks rally on renewed trade talk optimism, yields rise

 European stocks rallied, with the blue-chip Euro STOXX 50 .STOXX50E, Germany's DAX .GDAXI and French CAC 40 .FCHI gaining more than 1%.
 The news reversed overnight losses in Asia when investors remained jittery over the prolonged talks.

+The safe-haven yen and Swiss franc fell as Trump's encouraging comments on the U.S.-China trade negotiations boosted "risk-on" sentiment.

-The dollar slumped against the euro after the Institute for Supply Management (ISM) reported activity in the U.S. services sector slowed more than expected in November amid lingering concerns about trade tensions and worker shortages.
+The dollar index .DXY fell after the Institute for Supply Management (ISM) reported activity in the U.S. services sector slowed more than expected in November amid lingering concerns about trade tensions and worker shortages.

-The poor ISM reading did not derail the rally in equities because the underlying economic data overall is getting better, said Jim Paulsen, chief investment strategist at The Leuthold Group in Minneapolis.
+The poor ISM reading failed to slow the equity rally because the underlying economic data overall is getting better, said Jim Paulsen, chief investment strategist at The Leuthold Group in Minneapolis.

 "It's looking more and more like two things: One, we've certainly pushed back heavy fears of recession this year and the next thing is the realization that we might be accelerating again, not only here but globally," Paulsen said.